 What If You Missed Court Due to an Emergency?

 Missing a court date due to an emergency is legitimate and can negate any consequences mentioned above.
+If you miss a scheduled hearing due to an emergency, it is crucial to communicate with the court promptly.
 For this to happen, however, you must be proactively communicating with the court to avoid any negative repercussions.
 Judges often judge the legitimacy of the emergency on a case-by-case basis.
 Some of the most common reasons for missing an appointment are:

 To be considered a legitimate reason by the court, the event that kept you from attending your court date must be aligned with the specific court date and time set.